Our two special projects granting periods are in April and October. Deadlines for all applications are March 31 and September 30.

 Grants for emergency funding can be made at any time and are not limited to the above grant timeline.

 Early submission is appreciated and encouraged to allow adequate time to review your application and ensure that all required information has been included.
 Incomplete applications may not be considered for funding.
-Applicants must be a registered charity.
+Applicants must be a Canadian registered charity.

 Please complete and submit Part A and B of the grant application.
 Once the application has been submitted, it will be reviewed if it meets our criteria and specific granting guidelines.